 Several students (e.g. 4/6) are allocated to a team on any particular shift, the practice supervisor is responsible for a group of patients, however the care is primarily organised and delivered by students.
 The

-Students take responsibility for designated patients for all care delivery including liaising with MDT after one week bedding into the ward.
+Students take responsibility for designated patients for all care delivery including liaising with MDT after one week bedding into the placement area.
 First, second and third years are expected to work collaboratively together in caring for their group of patients, supporting and advising each other.